geekay2015/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier-Copy2.md

 * Min/max normalization to the [0, 1] range.
 * Subtraction of its mean from the image, making the values centered around 0 and in the [-1, 1] range.

-Here is an example of a traffic sign images that were randomly selected.
+Here is an example of a traffic sign images that were randomly selected and gray scaled

 ![png](Traffic_Sign_Classifier-Copy2_files/Traffic_Sign_Classifier-Copy2_14_0.png)